 The TV has speaker terminals, so you can connect it to an external AV receiver.

-The frequency response of the A9G is good.
-LFE (low-frequency extension) is at 71Hz, and this is good for a TV.
-The TV has a good amount of punch to its bass, but it still lacks sub-bass, so it can't deliver any thump or rumble.
-The response above the LFE point is quite well-balanced, and the TV can produce clear and intelligible dialog.
-The A9G can get quite loud, but produces noticeable pumping and compression artifacts under heavy loads.
+The frequency response of the Sony A9G is good.
+It has a good amount of punch to its bass, but it lacks sub-bass, so it can't deliver any thump or rumble.
+Dialogue sounds clear and the TV can get quite loud, but it produces noticeable pumping and compression artifacts under heavy loads.